Think of incidents in your life that you wished never occurred.

 With Silver Case, we indirectly learn that the story of Moonlight Syndrome was actually an isolated incident that was in effect part of a larger overarching story.
 That story would in fact be “The Silver Case”.
 The prologue to The Silver Case, is actually the conclusion to the Moonlight Syndrome story arc.

 You could say that Suda 51 is actually killing the past in order to move forward with an entirely different set of characters.
 While at the same time expanding upon the same setting & the core ideas that originally began in Moonlight Syndrome.
-(The full moon shows up before every single chapter, as the political intrigue of the Silver Case grows more & more insane).
+(The full moon shows up before every single chapter, as the political intrigue of the Silver Case grows more and more insane).

 The bulk of The Silver Case takes place within the fictional 24th Ward of Tokyo.